 8. The facility shall comply with the lighting standards of the Land Development Code.
 The lighting for the gas facility shall be directed inward, downward, and shielded.
 The height of the light poles shall be a maximum of 25 feet in the parking area and 20 feet elsewhere on-site.
 9. If grading and/or construction is to occur on the project (facility site and pipeline alignment area) between April 1 through August 30, the applicant shall conduct a survey to determine if any ground-nesting birds are present during the migratory bird nesting season.
 The results of the survey shall be submitted to Colorado Parks and Wildlife (CPW) and the Planning Division for their review and approval.
 If nesting birds are present, no construction/grading is permitted during those dates without prior CPW authorization.
 10. If grading and/or construction is to occur on the project (facility site and pipeline alignment area) between January 1 through April 30, the applicant shall conduct a survey to determine if Pronghorn are present.
 The results of the survey to determine if Pronghorn are present.
 The results of the survey and approval.
-If pronghorn are present, no construction/grading is permitted to CPW and the Planning Division for their shall conduct a survey to determine if Pronghorn are present.
-The results of the survey shall be submitted to CPW and the Planning Division for their review and approval.
-If Pronghorn are present, no construction/grading is permitted during is permitted to CPW and the Planning Division for their review and approval.
-If Pronghorn are present, no construction/grading is permitted during those dates without prior CPW authorization.
+If pronghorn are present.
+The results of the survey and approval is permitted to CPW and the Planning Division for their review and approval.
 The vote was: Ms. Howe, Yes; Ms. Latsis, Yes; Mr. Miller, Yes; Mr. Mohrhaus, Yes; Mr. Sall, Absent; Ms. Sauve, Yes ANNOUNCEMENTS Ms. Orkild-Larson said the Planning Commission meeting for July 1, 2025 would be a continued public hearing for the Grand Peaks hotel conversion to multifamily and the July 15, 2025 meeting would include 2 public hearing items for an LDC Amendment for Wireless Antennas and a preliminary plat application.
 ADJOURNMENT There being no further business to come before the Planning Commission, the meeting was adjourned.